Ad Noctum: Circuit(ry is Dark)

 “To whom are you speaking?”
 The woman in white is very close now.

-“You have ties to him that transcend space and time,” his doppelgänger says, delivering the words with the cadence Rush uses on struggling students.
-“So, even if you do frame him for murder and even if you do, repeatedly, give up on him—which, I must say, it seems you’re quite likely to do—there’s still a fair shot he manages to help you anyway.”
+“You have ties to him that transcend space and time.”
+His doppelgänger delivers the words with the cadence Rush uses on struggling students.
+“So, even if you do frame him for murder and even if you do repeatedly give up on him—which, I must say, it seems you’re quite likely to do—there’s still a fair shot he manages to help you anyway.”

-“But, Nick, seriously, do your absolute best not to frame me for murder,” the soldier adds hastily.
+“Okay, but Nick, seriously, do your best not to frame me for murder,” the soldier adds hastily.

 “And don’t kill Telford,” his doppelgänger adds.